lcdb/lcdb-wf/docs/patterns-targets.rst

 Targets
 -------
-**Targets** are created by filling in those patterns with metadata (samplenames, peak-calling runs) as configured in the sample table and config file.
+The metadata (sample names, peak-calling runs) configured in the sample table and config file are used to fill in the patterns to create the targets.
 It's the equivalent of a complicated `expand()` call in a standard Snakefile.

 If we had 2 samples, A and B, then filling in the pattern::